P&H Mining

-P&H Mining Equipment designs, builds and supports a line of drilling and material handling machinery marketed under the "P&H" trademark and applied to minerals and energy surface mining operations worldwide.
-The firm is an operating subsidiary of Joy Global Inc. In 2017 Joy Global Inc. was acquired by Komatsu Limited of Tokyo, Japan and is now known as Komatsu Mining Corporation and operate as a subsidiary of Komatsu.
+P&H Mining Equipment sells drilling and material handling machinery under the "P&H" trademark.
+The firm is an operating subsidiary of Joy Global Inc. In 2017 Joy Global Inc. was acquired by Komatsu Limited of Tokyo, Japan, and is now known as Komatsu Mining Corporation and operates as a subsidiary of Komatsu.

 Parent Company Overview

-Joy Global Inc. (JGI) is a mining machinery and service support company based in Milwaukee, Wisconsin USA.
+Joy Global Inc. (JGI) is a mining machinery and service support company based in Milwaukee, Wisconsin, USA.
 It consists of two operating units – P&H Mining Equipment and Joy Mining Machinery.
 P&H Mining Equipment specializes in the design, manufacture and support of equipment applied to surface mines.
 Joy Mining Machinery specializes in equipment and support applied to underground mine operations.